RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/The_Watchers_and_Their_Zones.md

 <a href="url"><img src="/img/blurry.jpg" align="center" height="456" width="678" ></a>

 Hobey was really losing his cool now.
 He was probably tired of ignorant teenagers and their games.
-The next time someone “ding-dong-ditched” his house or set off fireworks near the beach entryway, he would be ready.
+The next time someone “[ding-dong-ditched](https://en.wikipedia.org/wiki/Knock,_Knock,_Ginger)” his house or set off fireworks near the beach entryway, he would be ready.

 It was one of those early summer nights where school was coming to a close and we maybe felt like we had a little less to lose.
 A friend of a friend was there, let’s call him Pete.
 A friend of mine was nagging on Pete to go ring Hobey’s doorbell and walk away.
 Pete definitely had a more shy demeanor than my friend and I, but he thought it might be fun and we figured the egging-on was maybe a little healthy for someone like him.

-Pete came running from Hobey’s doorstep after the frantic doorbell-button-pushing and fumbled toward the bike he had ridden to meet us with.
+Pete came running from Hobey’s doorstep after the frantic knocking at the door and fumbled toward the bike he had ridden to meet us with.
 He wasn’t fast enough.
 Hobey came out and snatched the baseball cap off of his head.
 Our shield of darkness was shattered as soon as the camera flash went off for the first time.
 It had an effect on the lot of us, but none more than Pete.
 He was in full disorientation, enough for Hobey to grab hold of his bike.

 It is very hard for me to recollect any exact exchange of words, or most of what was said by Hobey, in all honesty.
 He continued to take photos of us as best as he could, and I do remember him mentioning something about how he knew we were “the ones” who did something or other (maybe true, maybe not).